The Bankrate promise

 On the plus side, new cabinets are an easy way to give your kitchen an instant facelift and improve your home’s value.
 And, as home renovations go, they’re fairly quick and easy to do.
 But cheap they are not, and since costs can balloon out of control, knowing what to look for and how to buy is an integral part of installing cabinetry.

-What do new kitchen cabinets cost?
+How much do new kitchen cabinets cost?

 Average cabinet installation cost